Saima445/Saima445/README.md

 - [LinkedIn](https://www.linkedin.com/in/saimasalonen/) — Reach out to me here for anything!
 - [GitHub](https://github.com/Saima445) — Check out more of my projects and contributions.

-## ⚡ I am currently interning at a Finnish startup, working alongside a brilliant full-stack developer to build an AI platform
+## ⚡ I am currently interning at a Finnish startup

+Working alongside a brilliant full-stack developer to build an AI platform.